-According to its creators, you simply open it up, drape your strips on it, adjust the dial to your desired crispiness, "allow the unique vertical cooking method to drain away fat and grease for fast, healthy cooking."
-No splatter.
-Easy cleanup.
-Perfectly cooked bacon.
+According to the device's creators, you simply open it up, drape your strips on it, adjust the dial to your desired crispiness, then "allow the unique vertical cooking method to drain away fat and grease for fast, healthy cooking."

-How to cook bacon in the oven:
+How to cook bacon in the oven

-- Preheat oven to 400°F.
+- Preheat oven to 400 degrees.

-No splatter.
-Easy cleanup.
-Perfectly cooked bacon.
-Oh, and so much counter space.
+No greasy pan splatter plus easy cleanup equals perfectly cooked bacon.
+Oh, and so much more counter space.

 This article was originally published on Jan.
 27, 2017.